Three winners and three finalists honored

 To get to nationals, Cox finished third in the West Regional, going 2-1 in a bracket featuring four ranked wrestlers.
 He earned the automatic bid after he pinned Utah Valley's Jade Rauser in the third-place match.
 That victory gave Wyoming crucial team points in a tight team race, as UW won its fourth-straight crown.

 He was just as impressive during the regular season, going 14-1 in dual action with six pins and three technical falls.
 He placed sixth in the Cliff Keen Las Vegas Invitational and won the Reno Tournament of Champions.
 Cox had a 10-match win streak during the season, and lost just two matches in January and February.
 He battled a rib injury all season, but did not miss any action.

-He was given the Joe McDaniel Most Improved Wrestler award by the UW coaching staff after the season, and leads all current Cowboys with 60 career victories.
+He was given the Joe McDaniel Most Improved Wrestler award by the UW coaching staff after the season.

 2011-12: Cox did not wrestle for UW while he trained for his Olympic wrestling career.
 He wrestled in the Olympic Team Trials in April 2012.

 2010-11: Wrestling in his home state, Cox crafted a solid first season in UW's starting rotation.
 He started his redshirt freshman campaign at 125 pounds, but moved to 133 in mid-January to finish with a 25-13 overall record, including 10-6 in duals.
 He had seven pins, three technical falls and two major decisions to go with a 5-7 mark against the WWC.